-- 1.6.4.1 Fulmar is not listed under Annex I of the EU Birds Directive (2009/147/EEC) or Schedule 1 of the Wildlife and Countryside Act.
-Fulmar is however currently amber-listed on the UK Birds of Conservation Concern list (Eaton et al., 2015). - 1.6.4.2 Fulmar numbers and distribution around the UK have increased considerably since the mid-19th century (Pennington et al., 2004).
+- 1.6.4.1 Fulmar is not listed under Annex I of the EU Birds Directive (2009/147/EEC) or Schedule 1 of the Wildlife and Countryside Act 1981 (as amended).
+Fulmar is however currently amber-listed on the UK Birds of Conservation Concern (Eaton et al., 2015). - 1.6.4.2 Fulmar numbers and distribution around the UK have increased considerably since the mid-19th century (Pennington et al., 2004).
 The species is one of the most common seabirds in Britain, with an estimated breeding population of 499,081 pairs (Mitchell et al., 2004), although since Seabird 2000 when the UK breeding population was last estimated, the population is predicted to have decreased by 31% (JNCC, 2016).
 The largest breeding colonies are located off the north and west coasts of Scotland with birds often present at these colonies outside of the breeding season. - 1.6.4.3 Between March and July, fulmars are distributed widely across the southern North Sea, although numbers are relatively low compared to further north along Scottish coasts, where the majority of British colonies occur (Stone et al., 1995).
-From August to November, distribution extends southwards from the main breeding colonies.
-Through the rest of the winter this species is very widely distributed across the whole North Sea, although it is evident that the continental shelf edge is important for fulmar at most times of the year, with the closest area of high concentrations to Hornsea Three being at Dogger Bank (Stone et al., 1995). - 1.6.4.4 Data from the 2004 to 2008 reports, Aerial Surveys of Waterbirds in the UK (DECC, 2009), show that small numbers of fulmars were recorded throughout the year during aerial surveys of the Greater Wash survey blocks GW2, GW9 and GW10, with the average number of birds peaking in December (38 birds). - 1.6.4.5 Fulmars forage at sea over a wide area in search of small fish (sandeels), crustaceans and squid.
-They also scavenge extensively around fishing vessels, with offal and fish discards from trawlers now forming a major part of their diet (Phillips et al., 2009). - 1.6.4.6 Fulmar is currently listed as a qualifying interest species in the breeding season for 17 SPAs on the east coast of the UK.
-These SPAs are designated for 200,765 breeding pairs (Table 1.11), representing approximately 40% of the national population of fulmar as recorded during Seabird 2000 (Mitchell et al. 2004). - 1.6.4.7 Hornsea Three lies within the mean maximum foraging range of fulmar (400 ± 245.8 km); Thaxter et al., 2012) from two SPAs and two pSPAs, Flamborough and Filey Coast pSPA, Forth Islands SPA, Farne Islands pSPA and Coquet Island pSPA (Table 1.7; Figure 1.34).
-Fulmar is not a qualifying feature in its own right but is listed as an assemblage feature at the Flamborough and Filey Coast pSPA and the Forth Islands SPA and is a non-listed assemblage feature at the Farne Islands pSPA and Coquet Island pSPA.
+The predicted density of fulmar calculated using boat-based and aerial survey data collected between 1979 and 2011 (WWT Consulting and MacArthur Green, 2013) suggests that, the Hornsea Three array area supports relatively low to moderate densities of the species (Figure 1.38).
+The highest predicted densities in the North Sea in the summer (Apr to Sep) occur to the north-west of Hornsea Three off the Northumberland coast.
+From August to November, distribution extends southwards from the main breeding colonies (Stone et al., 1995).
+Through the rest of the winter this species is very widely distributed across the whole North Sea, although it is evident that the continental shelf edge is important for fulmar at most times of the year, with the closest area of high concentrations to Hornsea Three being at Dogger Bank (Stone et al., 1995).
+Predicted densities in the winter (October to March), suggest moderate densities of fulmar occur at Hornsea Three (Figure 1.38), although these densities are lower than those predicted in the summer.
+The highest predicted densities in the winter again occur to the north-west of Hornsea Three approximately 40 km from the Yorkshire coast. - 1.6.4.4 Fulmars forage at sea over a wide area in search of small fish (sandeels), crustaceans and squid.
+They also scavenge extensively around fishing vessels, with offal and fish discards from trawlers now forming a major part of their diet (Phillips et al., 2009). - 1.6.4.5 Fulmar is currently listed as a qualifying interest species in the breeding season for 17 SPAs on the east coast of the UK.
+These SPAs are designated for 200,765 breeding pairs (Table 1.11), representing approximately 40% of the national population of fulmar as recorded during Seabird 2000 (Mitchell et al. 2004).

+1.6.4.6 Hornsea Three lies within the mean maximum foraging range of fulmar (400 ± 245.8 km; Thaxter et al., 2012) from four SPAs and one pSPA, Northumberland Marine SPA, Flamborough and Filey Coast pSPA, Forth Islands SPA, Farne Islands SPA and Coquet Island SPA (Table 1.7).
+Fulmar is not a qualifying feature in its own right but is listed as a main component of the seabird assemblage at the Flamborough and Filey Coast pSPA and the Forth Islands SPA and is a non-listed assemblage feature at the Northumberland Marine SPA, Farne Islands SPA and Coquet Island SPA.